What is a virtual private server (VPS)?

 - When you’re experiencing extreme traffic fluctuations.

-When you should NOT consider a VPS:
+When you should NOT consider using a VPS:

 - When you’re hosting low traffic websites that aren’t mission critical.